HOW TO CREATE YOUR FIRST DIGITAL PRODUCT

 Keep track of all the responses and what topics came up again and again.
 Write down all possible product ideas and check them against your survey results – do any of your ideas help your audience with their most common struggles?

 Your digital product can be for example an eBook, videos, audio guides, live online trainings, or email newsletters.
 There are many options and you need to decide on the best format for your content.

-You can deliver your product via email, through a platform like Teachable or on your website in a closed member area.
+You can deliver your product via email, through a platform like Teachable (that’s what I use and recommend), or on your website in a closed member area.

 #5 Set the price for your product

 There’s no science to coming up with the perfect price for a product.
 It’s not as easy as saying, okay I’m offering x pages in my eBook, so it should cost this amount.
 Coming up with a price that works for you is very different for everybody and depends on many different factors.
 But here are some points to help you: